BONUS: An Excerpt from Chapter Ten

 Again, there was silence for a moment before Lexis replied.
 “Those in charge of these various developmental systems seem to be driven by the same forces.”

 “Yes,” Jon said.
-“Basically, to acquire and maintain the control of resources, especially human resources, in order to gain power and achieve wealth.”
+“Basically, to acquire and maintain the control of resources, especially human resources, to gain power and achieve wealth.”

 Jon thought to himself, In gold we trust.
 He then summarized.
 “All in the name of perpetuating that nation’s language and culture, and maintaining independence, of course.”